captmcneil/ajaxify/README.md

 # ajaxify
-Patches the response of a hyperlink into the current page, like a div or bootstrap modal, without using IFrames.
+Patches the response of a hyperlink or form submit into the current page, like a div or bootstrap modal, without using IFrames.

 ## Dependencies

 * jQuery
-* Bootstrap 3-5 (not necessary)
+* Bootstrap 3-5 (optional)

 ## Example